open-o11y/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/README.md

 [Design Document](TODO: add link)

-This document is not in this repo as it contains large images which will significantly increase the size this repo.
+This document is stored elsewhere as it contains large images which will significantly increase the size of this repo.